 Emission factors that represent the vehicle fleet, speeds, and environmental conditions associated with a project are needed to perform project-level air quality modeling.The EMFAC model issued by the California Air Resources Board is used for this process in California.
 For more details regarding project-level "hot spot"modeling, please refer to the CO Protocol, Appendix B and the U.S. EPA's latest guidance for particulate matter hot spot analysis.

-All available versions of the EMFAC software can be found at the ARB web http://www.arb.ca.gov/msei/msei.htm .
+EMFAC software should be obtained from the ARB web http://www.arb.ca.gov/msei/msei.htm .